Rulisetiawati/starter-academic/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia in Vancouver, Canada.
+bio: Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia and a data analytics consultant.
+She enjoys drawing meaningful insights to solve problems and grow businesses.

 # Interests to show in About widget
 interests: